コンテンツにスキップ

 <Calligraphy section> Yamaguchi Daimu

-Title: "A section from the Shusu Notebook by Mi Fu"
+Title: "A Section from the Shu Su Journal of Mi Fu"

-Congratulations on winning the grand prize.
-Please tell us frankly how you feel now.
+Congratulations on winning the Grand Prize.
+Please tell us frankly how you feel right now.

 I am filled with gratitude to my mentors who have guided me, my seniors in this field who support me on a daily basis, and my family.